Morris, Connecticut: Open space

 Outside of the two state parks and the White Memorial Conservancy, Morris in the 1990s was still largely woodland, wetland, and farmland, some working and some former.
 Concerned about maintaining the town's scenic, rural character, a group of residents in 2006 created the not-for-profit Morris Land Trust, where conservation easements would permanently limit non-farm development and protect agricultural resources.

 The largest acquisition was the 2017 transfer of the 138 acre Farnham farm, which had been in the same family since 1735—an addition made possible by financial support from the Connecticut Farmland Trust.
 The property includes "farm fields, stone walls, meandering streams, wetlands, diverse forest habitat, and a portion of the Mattatuck Trail."

-The land trust continued to seek additions of property consistent with a strategic plan that set priorities for land acquisition.
+In 2024, the Trust created The Humphrey Farm Preserve on 30 acres of former and current farmland through a combination of local, state and federal funding.
+It continued to seek additions of property consistent with a strategic plan that set priorities for land acquisition.
 Funding remained an ongoing challenge.

 Serving as the water supply for the City of Waterbury, the Pitch Reservoir and most of the Morris Reservoir, as well as their wooded watersheds, had also been dedicated open space since the early 1900s.
 They connected to the Shepaug Reservoir in Warren through a 7 mi tunnel, completed in 1926, that ran under Bantam Lake.